Invasive plant citizen scientists are taught how to recognize and map the presence of invasive plants in the park.

 Having the additional eyes of citizen scientists on the park's plant communities helps Glacier's Invasive Plant Management Team become aware of and treat new infestations before they become established.
 Participants interested in getting involved with our Invasive Plant Project can be trained in one of two ways:

 2) Attend our annual Weed Blitz in late July.

-If you would like to learn more about the Invasive Plant Citizen Science Program, please download a copy of the education presentation as well as an example of a survey form, found below in pdf format, or view a podcast about the program.
+If you would like to learn more about the Invasive Plant Citizen Science Project, please download a copy of the education presentation, found below, or view a video about the program.